Journal

 What we did

-Different ideas came together, some were directly in response to the exhibition and others came from participants wider interests and ideas.
+Different ideas came together, some were directly in response to the exhibition and others came from participants' wider interests and ideas.

 A description of the pebbles in the gallery being ‘roller stones’ in week one was developed into a collaborative drawing with movement and marks.